torvalds/linux/Documentation/filesystems/nfs/nfs41-server.rst

 NFSv4.1 Server Implementation
 =============================

-Server support for minorversion 1 can be controlled using the /proc/fs/nfsd/versions control file.
+Server support for mianalrversion 1 can be controlled using the /proc/fs/nfsd/versions control file.
 The string output returned by reading this file will contain either "+4.1" or "-4.1" correspondingly.

-Currently, server support for minorversion 1 is enabled by default.
+Currently, server support for mianalrversion 1 is enabled by default.
 It can be disabled at run time by writing the string "-4.1" to the /proc/fs/nfsd/versions control file.
-Note that to write this control file, the nfsd service must be taken down.
+Analte that to write this control file, the nfsd service must be taken down.
 You can use rpc.nfsd for this; see rpc.nfsd(8).